Auxiliary-assisted energy distillation from quantum batteries: Energy extraction protocols and comparisons between them

-\textbf{Measurement-based protocol:} In this paper, we discuss a newly developed energy extraction technique that can outperform the previously mentioned unitary-based protocol.
-For example, we will show that this new protocol can squeeze out energy even from passive states with respect to the unitary operation.
+\textbf{Measurement-based protocol:} In this paper, we discuss a energy extraction technique that can outperform the previously mentioned unitary-based protocol.
+For example, we show that this protocol can squeeze out energy even from most passive states with respect to the unitary operation.

+This energy extraction method involves measurement.
+In particular, our aim here is to investigate how the measurement performed on an attached entity can be used to extract energy from the battery.
+In this regard, we consider the simplest situation involving only a single measurement on an auxiliary qubit.

 To formulate the protocol, let us consider a single-qubit battery, $B$, and a single-qubit auxiliary system, $A$.
-The initial joint state of the battery and auxiliary qubits can be denoted as $\rho_{BA}(0)$ which acts on the composite Hilbert space $\mathcal{H}_B\otimes\mathcal{H}_A$.
-We fix the Hamiltonians describing the self energies of $B$ and $A$ to $H_B$ and $H_A$ defined as
+The initial joint state of the battery and auxiliary qubits can be denoted as $\rho_{BA}(0)$, which acts on the composite Hilbert space $\mathcal{H}_B\otimes\mathcal{H}_A$.
+We fix the Hamiltonians describing the energies of $B$ and $A$ to $H_B$ and $H_A$, respectively, and defined as

-respectively.
 Let us assume that the auxiliary and battery are brought together and an interaction, $H_I=J(\sigma_x \otimes \sigma_x)$, is switched on.
-Then the total Hamiltonian of the composite system consisting $B$ and $A$ is given by,
+Then the total Hamiltonian of the composite system consisting of $B$ and $A$ is given by

-We have used the notations $\sigma^x$, $\sigma^y$, and $\sigma^z$ to describe the three Pauli spin operators and $I_2$ to represent the identity operator acting on the qubit Hilbert spaces.
+We use the notations $\sigma^x$, $\sigma^y$, and $\sigma^z$ to describe the three Pauli spin operators and $I_2$ to represent the identity operator acting on the qubit Hilbert spaces.
 For all the numerical calculations, we will consider $J=2h$.

 The state of the entire system after time $t$ can be expressed as